-One of the nice things about Mamaroneck is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Mamaroneck is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-One downside of living in Mamaroneck is that it can take a long time to commute to work.
-In Mamaroneck, the average commute to work is 30.65 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly village.
-Many of Mamaroneck’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Mamaroneck, however, the average commute to work is quite long.
+On average, people spend 30.60 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-Mamaroneck is a very ethnically-diverse village.
+Mamaroneck is an extremely ethnically-diverse village.
 The people who call Mamaroneck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mamaroneck residents report their race to be White, followed by Black or African-American.
 Mamaroneck also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.30% of the village’s residents.
-Important ancestries of people in Mamaroneck include Irish, German, Polish, and French .
+People of Hispanic or Latino origin account for 20.58% of the village’s residents.
+Important ancestries of people in Mamaroneck include Irish, German, French , and Russian.